Brian Harman Betting Profile: The Sentry - PGA TOUR

 Harman's Best Finishes

-- Harman, who took part in 29 tournaments last season, secured one win with five top-five finishes and nine finishes in the top 10.
+- Harman last season played 29 tournaments, picking up one win with five top-five finishes and nine finishes in the top 10.

+- In those 29 tournaments, he had a 72.4% success rate in terms of making the cut (21 cuts made).

 - Last season Harman's best performance came at The Open Championship.
 He shot -13 and took home the title (his only win last season).

-- Harman's 1827 points last season ranked him sixth in the FedExCup standings.
+- With 1827 points last season, Harman finished sixth in the FedExCup standings.

 Harman's Strokes Gained Rankings